 The data collected from the sensors is generally aggregated by the IoT or Cloud gateway before transmitting to a central repository for processing.
 In the connected-car example, the gateway may tag additional metadata such as the make, model, VIN, year of manufacturing and other details of the car while aggregating the data from sensors.

+IoT devices generate vast amounts of data, and some of the emerging Big Data techniques are combined to enable decision makers.
 The heart of an IoT architecture is the set of software platforms that process the information from the IoT gateway that stores the data and enable its analysis and presentation.
-IoT devices generate valuable data, and some of the emerging Big Data processing analytic techniques are combined in the systems to enable decision makers.
-Technologies such as real-time stream analysis and machine learning are leading to industrial solutions including predictive maintenance and proactive monitoring of expensive equipment.
+Technologies such as real-time stream analysis and machine learning are being applied with industrial solutions to enhance decision making.
+These technologies also help with predictive maintenance and proactive monitoring of expensive equipment.

 Innovative IoT Applications and opportunities

-There is a lot of hype over the potential of IoT and how connected devices will solve a range of problems.
-Ideas include connecting and remotely operating ‘anything‘ with an on-off switch.
-While there are a lot of ‘cool’ consumer ideas (link) that showcase the potential of connected devices, the real promise lies in industrial applications to solve business problems, improve operational efficiencies.
+While there are a lot of ‘cool’ consumer ideas (link) that showcase the potential of connected devices, the real promise lies in industrial applications to solve business problems and improve operational efficiencies.
 Here are five examples of IoT technologies enabling business capabilities:

 - Virgin Atlantic is preparing for a significant increase in data as it embraces the internet of things, with a new fleet of highly connected planes each expected to create over half a terabyte of data per flight.
 The introduction of Boeing 787 aircraft ordered by Virgin Atlantic is expected to dramatically increase the volume of data the airline will need to deal with.
 “The internet of things, in a broad sense, is where we are starting to see everything from planes to cargo devices getting connected,” IT director David Bulman said.
 “The latest planes we are getting, the Boeing 787s, are incredibly connected.
 Literally every piece of that plane has an internet connection, from the engines, to the flaps, to the landing gear.”
 (Computerworld)